bonitasoft/bonita-doc/md/fault-tolerance.md

 ### Monitoring

-The [Work executiuon audit](work-execution-audit.md) allows to be informed when the work is retried to many times.
+The [Work execution audit](work-execution-audit.md) allows to be informed when the work is retried to many times.

 ## Recovery mechanism